Montreal Alouettes: Mascots

-Alouettes is French for “Lark”.
 Touché is the mascot for the Montreal Alouettes.
 The team introduced a second mascot in 1999 named Blitz, but Blitz was discontinued at the start of the 2013 season.

 Blitz (centre), former mascot of the Alouettes, poses for a photo with former Drummondville Voltigeurs mascot Boum-Boum (right) and an unnamed man (left) at Centre Marcel Dionne in April 2002.